 When looking for the best fabrics and materials, consider what the most sustainable options are and then look for certifications that can verify the product.

 When it comes to sustainable bedding, ethical options mostly come in organic cotton, organic hemp, organic flannel, linen, and TENCEL™ Lyocell.

 After considering the materials, you then want to look out for corresponding certifications like:

 Sourcing also plays a key role when it comes to sustainable bedding, as it does with the sustainability of any product.
-In order to be sustainable, brands must ensure that sustainable practices and standards are upheld throughout their supply chain, all the way to the manufacturing processes and labour involved throughout their operations.
-This includes how textiles are produced and manufactured, to labour standards and wages.
+In order to be sustainable, brands must ensure that sustainable practices and standards are upheld throughout their supply chain, all the way to the manufacturing processes and labor involved throughout their operations.
+This includes how textiles are produced and manufactured, labor standards, and wages.